GovLab/govlab-docs-template/README.md

-# Docs Tempalte for GovLab Project
+# Docs Template for GovLab Project

 The documentation content goes in the `_doc` folder, and can be brokwn down into several MD files, for easier maintenance.